nhuvan/nhuvan.github.io/_pages/home.md

 ---

 ### News:

++ <span style="color:red">05/2022:</span>Our project ACHS (Detection of anomalies in the streaming of health data from smartphone sensors) is selected for the Scientific Cooperation program of the French Embassy in Vietnam<br/>

 + <span style="color:red">03/2022:</span> I am looking for 1 post-doc in auto/weakly supervised learning and 2 interns in Computer Vision and/or Machine Learning.<br/>